rust-embedded/awesome-embedded-rust/README.md

 -   [Ferrous Systems' Embedded Rust on Espressif](https://espressif-trainings.ferrous-systems.com/) - Training Material for learning to use Embedded Rust with the Espressif ESP32-C3.
 -   [DSP on STM32F407G-DISC1](https://github.com/jacobrosenthal/dsp-discoveryf4-rust/) Unofficial oxidization of the [Digital Signal Processing using Arm Cortex-M based Microcontrollers: Theory and Practice](https://www.amazon.com/Digital-Signal-Processing-Cortex-M-Microcontrollers/dp/1911531166) book.
 The book isn't necessary to enjoy the examples and learn a functional DSP Rust coding style.
 -   [Building a sailing starter board with Rust (RTIC)](https://gill.net.in/posts/stm32-pcb-sailing-and-rust/) A step by step story/guide to build STM32 based PCB and program it with rust for fun and games.
+-   [STM32F4xx with Embedded Rust at the HAL](https://apollolabsblog.hashnode.dev/series/stm32f4-embedded-rust-hal) A blog containing a series of tutorials demonstrating the use of several peripherals through simple examples leveraging the stm32f4xx-hal crate.
 -   [Embedded Rust programming playlist](https://www.youtube.com/playlist?list=PLP_X41VhYn5X6Wwjnm0bRwI3n2pdaszxU) Various livestreams with Embedded Rust live coding

 [Ferrous Systems]: https://ferrous-systems.com